Mrnt/OctoPrint-FlashForge/README.md

 * Turn on debug messages for the plugin (Settings > Logging, under "Logging Levels" set [octoprint.plugins.flashforge](https://github.com/Mrnt/OctoPrint-FlashForge/wiki/images/LoggingSettings.png) to "DEBUG" and then click the "+" sign next to it, then click "Save") to help troubleshoot connection issues.

 * After attempting to connect to the printer with debug messages turned on, review the log (Settings > Logging, octoprint.log) for clues.
+If you cannot resolve it, create an [Issue](https://github.com/Mrnt/OctoPrint-FlashForge/issues) in github providing the platform (Windows/OctoPi/etc), hardware (PC/Raspberry Pi 3b/etc), Printer Model, Printer Firmware Version and upload the octoprint.log as a zip file.